nosaboy/notes-for-usaco.guide/Functional Graphs Silver.md

 A graph where the outdegree of each node is exactly 1(each node goes to exactly one other node).
+### Kth Successor( binary jumping?)
 We can thus define f(x,k) as the node we will reach from x and walking k steps.
 Since each step there is exactly one option, f(x,k) always produces some other node.

 With naive approach of simulation, we can query f(x,k) in O(k) time.
 With smart preprocessing we can query f(x,k) in O(logk) time.